 Chairman Bob Young said he originally adopted his policies of giving back to the community because he thought it would be good for the bottom line.
 He has since realized, "It isn’t good for the bottom line, it is the bottom line."

 For more information on all the Alpine Bank offers, go to www.alpinebank.com

-The Melville Hankins Foundation upholds its mission to promote arts, music, education, animal services and welfare as well as religious causes related to the Episcopal of the Anglican Church.
+The Melville Hankins Foundation upholds its mission to promote arts, music, education, animal services and welfare as well as religious causes related to the Episcopal or Anglican Churches.

 For more information visit www.lesdamesdaspen.com

 New Mexico Arts is the state arts agency and a division of the Department of Cultural Affairs.
-The 15-member governor-appointed New Mexico Arts Commission serves as the advisory body.
-The primary function of New Mexico Arts is to provide financial support for arts services and programs to non-profit organizations statewide and to administer the 1% Lodgers Tax for public art programs in the state of New Mexico.
+The 15-member governor-appointed New Mexico Arts Commission serves as its advisory body.
+The Agency’s primary function is to provide financial support for arts services and programs to non-profit organizations statewide and to administer the 1% public art program for the state of New Mexico.

 In July 2010, Colorado’s new Creative Industries Division merged the former Council on the Arts and Art in Public Places program to capitalize on the immense potential for our creative sector to drive economic growth in Colorado.
 A division of the Colorado Office of Economic Development & International Trade, Colorado Creative Industries sees a future where Colorado is a premiere “Creative Economy.”
 We strive to create a strong brand identity, a Top 10 reputation, and create significant and sustained investment in the creative sector where creative entrepreneurs and enterprises will flourish.
 It’s our goal for Colorado to “grow its own” creative workforce.